laginha/yard/docs/fields.md

 # Fields

-The `fields` attribute is responsible for defining which returned model instance's attributes are to be included in the *JSON* response (only used for `index` and `show` methods only).
+The `fields` attribute is responsible for defining which returned model instance's attributes are to be included in the *JSON* response.

 if the `model` attribute is defined in the `Resource`, `fields` defaults to all model's attributes.